 What is MES?
-It stands for manufacturing execution system, and is a computerized system that allows manufacturers to track, control, and document processes--from raw materials to finished goods.
-Being able to manage these processes can greatly improve operational performance on the plant floor.
+It stands for manufacturing execution system.
+It’s software that brings together lean transformation, shop floor automation, machine connectivity and more — all to help manufacturers track, control and document the production process from raw materials to finished goods.
+The ability to manage these processes can greatly improve operational performance on the plant floor.

-Manufacturing has been on the MES journey now for over twenty years.
+For most manufacturers, the MES journey has lasted over 20 years.
 Many companies started with big ideas for MES, believing that it was going to revolutionize their plants to provide more automation and visibility.
-MESA (the Manufacturing Enterprise Solutions Association) attempted to define MES by listing 11 functions of an MES.
-This was merged with the Purdue Reference Model in 2000 by the ANSI/ISA-95 standard.
+To guide these ideas on the shop floor and throughout the supply chain, the Manufacturing Enterprise Solutions Association (MESA) attempted to define MES by listing 11 functions of an MES.
+In 2000, it merged with the Purdue Reference Model to form the ANSI/ISA-95 standard.

 The model spans many functions, and this is perhaps where MES is set up to fail.
 While MES can help improve OEE, it is not the "silver bullet" that was promised from the start.

 Luckily, there may be a simpler approach to getting the majority of MES benefits without the cost and complexity of a full-blown MES implementation.

 At a high level, MES benefits deliver on three core elements:

 You can also expect the occasional benefit in these areas: